munip/context-flow-engine/README.md

 # NSCFStore - High-Throughput LSM-based Context and Flow Storage Engine

-A high-performance, shared-nothing LSM-tree storage engine built in C++ with a shard-per-core architecture inspired by ScyllaDB/Seastar for powering context and flow engines.
+A high-performance, shared-nothing LSM-tree storage engine built in C++ with a shard-per-core architecture inspired by ScyllaDB/Seastar for powering context and flow engines with full data and AI lineage.

 ## Architecture Overview